 - red onion (optional)

 - bacon: Optional

 Can you use canned peas over frozen peas?

-I would not.
+I would not use canned peas for this pea ham salad.
 Canned peas texture is different, much softer, and would not hold us as nicely as frozen peas.

 Chopping Cheese for Salad